databricks/terraform-provider-databricks/website/content/Resources/dbfs_file.md

 > **(Optional)** The full absolute path to the file.
 Please use [pathexpand](https://www.terraform.io/docs/configuration/functions/pathexpand.html).

 #### - `content_b64_md5`:
-> **(Optional)** The checksum for the content please use the [md5](https://www.terraform.io/docs/configuration/functions/md5.html) and [filebase64](https://www.terraform.io/docs/configuration/functions/filebase64.html) functions in terraform to retrieve the checksum.
+> **(Required)** The checksum for the content please use the [md5](https://www.terraform.io/docs/configuration/functions/md5.html) and [filebase64](https://www.terraform.io/docs/configuration/functions/filebase64.html) functions in terraform to retrieve the checksum.

 #### - `path`:
 > **(Required)** The path of the file in which you wish to save.